HydrologyFrankfurt/ReWaterGAP/docs/user_guide/tutorials/tutorial_different_simulation_options.rst

 This simulation computes naturalized flows and storages that would occur if there were neither human water use nor global man-made reservoirs/regulated lakes.

-To run WaterGAP in a naturalized mode, find the tutorial in the :ref:`five minute guide here <naturalized_run>`.
+To run WaterGAP in a naturalized mode, find the tutorial in the :ref:`five minute guide here <five_minute_guide>`.

 .. _standard_anthropogenic_run: